-For as long as I can remember, I have been passionate about all aspects of communication and message construction.
-Whether I was watching a commercial for “Air Jordan”, reading Cady Stanton’s famous “Seneca Falls” address (c.
-1848), or dissecting nationally televised talks like the State of the Union, I have always been able to look at messages from multiple perspectives.
-To me, they are puzzles made up of pieces that were selected with great care and deliberation.
+For as long as I can remember, I have been passionate about all aspects of communication and message development.
+Whether I was watching a commercial, reading a news article, or dissecting nationally televised talks like the State of the Union, I have always looked at messages as intricate puzzles.

-In college, I’d work cheerfully in the dank, dark basement library for hours on end, analyzing speeches and identifying message strategies the speaker skillfully used to persuade the audience.
-In the depths of that old, empty library, I learned about the Rhetorical Triangle and how to use it to methodically dissect a message.
-I recognized the power of persuasion and the value of conducting solid message analysis.
-It was a skill set I’d lean on at every point on my career path; a skill set that is fundamental to the mission of On Point Communications, LLC.
+In college, I’d work cheerfully in the dank, dark basement library into the early hours of the morning, analyzing speeches and identifying message strategies speakers used to persuade the audience.
+In the depths of that old, empty library, I recognized and appreciated the beauty and power of persuasion.
+Developing messages that “Nail It” requires superb critical analysis.
+It is a skill set I continued to refine long after graduation; it is fundamental to the mission of On Point Communications, LLC.

 How can On Point be of service to your puzzle?
 Contact us today.
 After we carefully take it apart, we’ll piece it together with skill to achieve the perfect fit.